Kingsford-Group/autotunex/simulation/README.md

-We use CAMPAREE and BEERS2 to simulate raw fastq files.
-Please refer https://github.com/itmat/CAMPAREE/tree/main and https://github.com/itmat/BEERS2/tree/main to see how to install them.
+We used CAMPAREE and BEERS2 to simulate raw FASTQ files.
+For installation instructions, please refer to their official repositories: https://github.com/itmat/CAMPAREE/tree/main and https://github.com/itmat/BEERS2/tree/main.

+The files ENCFF000CXQ.camparee.config.yaml and ENCFF000CXQ.beers2.config.yaml are example configuration templates used in our simulations.
+Please ensure to update the directory paths accordingly before using them.

 Here, we explain how to train our contrastive learning model.